hivtools/hint/docs/GenericChart.md

 Wherever the `GenericChart component` appears, it is provided with its chart id in a prop, and pulls out the relevant section from the metadata.
 The chart metadata defines urls from which to fetch datasets (e.g. the custom input time series datasets) - the component invokes an action on the GenericChart state to retrieve this data when required, and it is stored in the GenericChart state along with dataset id.
+In the case of the Input Time Series chart, the url to fetch data from the HINT backend is of the form `/chart-data/input-time-series/{type}` where `{type}` is either `programme` (ART) or `anc`.

 Currently, `GenericChart` component is only located in the `SurveyAndProgram component`, on the 'Time series' tab.